haskell-servant/servant/README.md

 ## Getting Started

-We have a [tutorial](http://haskell-servant.github.io/tutorial) that introduces the core features of servant.
+We have a [tutorial](http://haskell-servant.readthedocs.org/en/stable/tutorial/index.html) that introduces the core features of servant.
 After this article, you should be able to write your first servant webservices, learning the rest from the haddocks' examples.

+The central documentation can be found [here](http://haskell-servant.readthedocs.org/).
 Other blog posts, videos and slides can be found on the [website](http://haskell-servant.github.io/).